 OMMO is another great budget offering for hunters.
 It’s astonishing to see scopes this cheap offering aluminum housing and glass lenses.

 OMMO is not the most well-known brand in the market.
 They are relatively new to the scene.
-They are offering dirt cheap scopes for your bolt action rifles.
-The best part is, it’s not some plastic toy scopes that will break from a single hit of the rifles.
+They are offering dirt-cheap scopes for your bolt action rifles.
+The best part is, it’s not some plastic toy scope that will break from a single hit of the rifles.
 This is a fully aluminum scope with internal nitrogen purging.
-That makes it fog proof and waterproof.
+That makes it fogproof and waterproof.
 On top of that, it’s shockproof as well.

-Lens here is made out of glass.
-Coating is great.
+The lens here is made out of glass.
+The coating is great.
 It’s vibrant and bright.
 While there is slight distortion at the maximum magnification, it’s acceptable.
 It’s not a 400$ scope after all.
 It does offer humongous 9x magnification.
 That’s something!

-With a Gamo Silent Cat, it goes really well.
-It’s not too bad at holding harsh recoil of an air rifle.
-It can hold on to the gun really well.
+With a Gamo Silent Cat, it goes well.
+It’s not too bad at holding the harsh recoil of an air rifle.
+It can hold onto the gun well.
 While I can understand you being skeptical, I will still recommend this scope to you.
-It’s a dirt cheap scope.
+It’s a dirt-cheap scope.
 You can easily get another same scope if something horrible happens to the current one.

 It’s made in China.